 Windows 10 “Bad Pool Header” error can be fixed using some manual techniques to get access to your Windows 10 system again:

-Remove the External Devices– If any external devices other than keyboard or mouse are connected to your system, disconnect the devices immediately, and then restart the system.
+Remove the External Devices– If any external devices, aside from a keyboard or mouse, are currently connected to your system, please disconnect them promptly and proceed to restart your system.

 Boot Windows 10 in Safe Mode – Users can try to run the system in Safe Mode and then perform certain Troubleshooting actions to fix the error.

-These manual techniques can help you fix the blue screen error and access Windows 10 system again.
-However, it is advised to backup your Windows data using a Windows data recovery tool to be prepared against a data loss situation.
-If you are facing a data loss, then also you can try a Windows data recovery tool to get back your lost data.
+Utilizing these manual methods can assist you in resolving the blue screen error and regaining access to your Windows 10 system.
+Nevertheless, it is recommended to safeguard your Windows data by employing a Windows data recovery tool to proactively protect against potential data loss scenarios.
+In the event of data loss, you can also explore the option of using a Windows data recovery tool to retrieve your missing data.
 An ideal solution for this would be the Kernel Windows Data Recovery tool.
-This tool scans the selected system drives, partitions, sectors, and recovers lost, missing, or deleted files, folders, Office documents, media files, and emails from corrupt Windows partitions and removable external devices.
-It recovers Windows data that got inaccessible due to hard disk failure, bad sectors in the drive, corrupted Windows registry, corrupted disk partitions, virus infection, etc. The recovery and restoration are complete without any data loss.
+This utility performs a comprehensive scan of the designated system drives, partitions, and sectors to retrieve files, folders, Office documents, media files, and emails that have been lost, deleted, or gone missing from damaged Windows partitions and removable external devices.
+It is capable of recovering inaccessible Windows data resulting from issues such as hard disk failures, drive bad sectors, corrupted Windows registry, damaged disk partitions, virus infections, and more.
+The recovery and restoration process is executed seamlessly, ensuring no data loss occurs throughout the procedure.
 So, now it is easier to fix Windows 10 file corruption issues as it has three scanning modes and a content preview facility.
 You can try its free trial version for data recovery from any Windows version.